sysfce2/godot-docs/classes/class_node.rst

 :ref:`InternalMode<enum_Node_InternalMode>` **INTERNAL_MODE_FRONT** = ``1``

-The node will be placed at the beginning of the parent's children list, before any non-internal sibling.
+The node will be placed at the beginning of the parent's children, before any non-internal sibling.

 .. _class_Node_constant_INTERNAL_MODE_BACK: